isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-heat-kill-fleas.markdown

 slug: /does-heat-kill-fleas/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Fleas are tiny
 [flat-bodied external parasites](https://pestpolicy.com/what-do-baby-fleas-look-like/)
 thatll feed on blood from mammals and birds.

 Fleas will mainly hide floor cracks, beddings and furniture  and thus it is challenging to control them.
 But, *does heat kill fleas? *
 **In summary, YES, heat will kill fleas, their eggs, and larvae  particularly heat from steaming, laundering, dryers, professional heat treatment (Entotherm), and flea heaters.
-So, lets get into the details!Â **
+So, lets get into the details! **
 ## Details: Does Heat Kill Fleas?
 Completely yes, extremely high temperatures will destroy a life cycle of a pest at any stage.
 ### 1. Steam